FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 #### Optional: Setup fishnet for server side analysis and play

-[fishnet](https://github.com/niklasf/fishnet) is a Python script that manages Stockfish instances and let's them communicate with the server.
+[fishnet](https://github.com/niklasf/fishnet) is a Python script that manages Stockfish instances and lets them communicate with the server.

 1. Install it: `pip install fishnet`